seibert-gm90/Pipeline/README.md

 # Pipeline

 An app that tracks where clients are in the rental/application process.
+We have reattached the AWS Cognito login function but it has not currently been pushed to heroku.